The Social Value of waste wood

-Social enterprises aren’t charities, they’re businesses that balance the need for profit with the need to do the right thing.
+Social enterprise isn’t charity.
+Social enterprise businesses balance the need for profit with the need to do the right thing.
 They’re a force for good and a way of creating change.
 In the UK there are circa 70,000 social enterprises, ranging from small community kitchens and new start-ups through to large multi-million-pound companies.

 Social enterprises change people’s lives in so many ways: creating jobs; preventing environmental waste; reinvesting profits into community activity and developing new services to help the most vulnerable.

-For us, social value is central to our corporate social responsibility strategy.
-We work with many small to medium enterprises (SME’s) and engage in projects with our local community.
+Our social value is central to our corporate social responsibility strategy.
+We work with many small to medium enterprises (SME’s) and engage with projects in our local community.
 We also work with several social enterprise businesses.
-One of our service partners is Community Wood Recycling.
+One of our key partners is Community Wood Recycling.

-Community Wood Recycling is a network of social enterprises collecting and reusing waste wood in the most environmentally beneficial way, whilst creating jobs and training opportunities for disadvantaged people.
+Community Wood Recycling is a network of social enterprises collecting and reusing waste wood in the most environmentally beneficial way while creating jobs and training for disadvantaged people.

 Their service is based on the principles of the circular economy; by saving wood we are building a more sustainable society.
 They promote community reuse, one of the most powerful tools available to fight waste.